Aran Islands: Climate and agriculture

 The islands have an unusually temperate climate.
 Average air temperatures range from 15 °C in July to 6 °C in January.
 The soil temperature does not usually drop below 6 °C (the winter of 2010 recorded a prolonged period of snow, the first in living memory).
 Since grass will grow once the temperature rises above 6 °C, this means that the island (like the neighbouring Burren) has one of the longest growing seasons in Ireland or Britain, and supports diverse and rich plant growth.
 Late May is the sunniest time and also likely the best time to view flowers, with the gentians and avens peaking (but orchid species blooming later).

-Demographics
+Population

 Flora and fauna

 The islands support arctic, Mediterranean and alpine plants side-by-side, due to the unusual environment.
 Like the Burren, the Aran islands are renowned for their remarkable assemblage of plants and animals.

 The grikes (crevices) provide moist shelter, thus supporting a wide range of plants including dwarf shrubs.
 Where the surface of the pavement is shattered into gravel, many of the hardier Arctic or alpine plants can be found, but when the limestone pavement is covered by a thin layer of soil, patches of grass are seen, interspersed with plants such as gentian and orchids.

 Notable insects present include butterflies—pearl-bordered fritillary Boloria euphrosyne, brown hairstreak Thecla betulae, marsh fritillary Euphydryas aurinia, and wood white Leptidea sinapis; moths—the burren green Calamia tridens, Irish annulet Odontognophos dumetata, and transparent burnet Zygaena purpuralis; and the hoverfly Doros profuges.